Avril-Cui/seal-backend/assignments/AS5 - Beta/Beta Checkpoint Updates.md

 ## What Remains to Be Done

 The remaining work includes implementing algorithmic swiping that tailors product recommendations to users' interests based on what they selected during registration, fixing minor bugs to create a smoother user experience, and conducting user testing.
+Also, we need to fix the issue of slow loading and generic outputs for the AI insights on our stats page.

 ## How Our Plans Have Changed